ratchakr/ImageTagger/README.md

 - [Part 4](https://docs.google.com/document/d/1Nxxwiz9iEjFBN-BpAjh2szdHJ-VNpN_X6WOfOIRJ7KU/edit?usp=sharing)

 ### TODO-s
-- Currently the app runs on aws ec2 (would switch from ec2 with lambda as next step)
+- Currently the app runs on aws ec2 (would switch from ec2 with lambda to go serverless)
 - Plug into a CI/CD pipeline with Jenkins